FsStorm/FsShelter/README.md

 # Limitations
 * At the moment FsShelter doesn't support direct emits.
-* [STORM-1644](https://issues.apache.org/jira/browse/STORM-1644): Currently, when running on Windows, you'll need to add the bin output to the path prior to starting Storm.
+* [STORM-1644](https://issues.apache.org/jira/browse/STORM-1644): Currently, when running on Windows, the process will run under cmd.exe incurring slight memory overhead.

 # Building
 On Windows, from the cloned root: